metal-stack/docs/docs/src/development/proposals/MEP11/README.md

 - metal-api needs new command line arguments to configure the auditing
 - mini-lab needs a Meilisearch instance
 - mini-lab may need a local S3 compatible storage
+- we need a sidecar to implement the backup to S3 compatible storage
 - Consider auditing of volume allocations and freeings outside of metal-stack

 ## Alternatives considered

 Instead of using Meilisearch we investigated using an immutable database like [immudb](https://immudb.io/).
 But immudb does not support chunking of data and due to its immutable nature, we will never be able to free up space of expired data.
 Even if we are legally allowed or required to delete data, we will not be able to do so with immudb.

+In another variant of the Meilisearch approach the metal-api would also be responsible for copying chunks to the S3 compatible storage and deleting old indices.
+But separating the concerns allows completely different implementations for every deployment stage.